Redesigning a learning platform into a modular workspace

 Don't be afraid to pivot

 Attachment to ideas is a product killer.
-If data proves it, completely changing direction, even after significant investment, is critical for success.
-As Shane Parrish claims in Clear Thinking, "outcome over ego".
+If data backs it up, changing direction is critical for success.